NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 ## Prepare your integration

 You must prepare your integration before you can get access to the NHS Notify integration environment.
-You’ll need technical or developer support to complete tasks in this step.

 ### To set up your APIM application